 Puerto Rico's cuisine is a unique amalgamation of ingredients, cultures, and recipes.
-The native Taíno Indians, the Spanish conquistadores, and the African slaves have all influenced what has come to be known around the island as Comida Criolla.
-As such, even though Puerto Rican food has its roots in Caribbean and Spanish cuisine, it is its own creature.
-These five dishes, which are the island's most distinctive and representative foods, will attest to that.
+The native Taíno Indians, the Spanish conquistadores, and the African slaves have all historically influenced what has come to be known around the island as cocina criolla, meaning Creole cooking.
+The local dishes, which are the island's most distinctive and representative foods, are worth a try.

 01 of 05

 Mofongo is the unofficial king of Puerto Rican cuisine.
-This is a tasty and filling concoction of mashed plantain, seasonings and a virtually unlimited choice of filling; vegetarian, shrimp, steak, pork, seafood ... whatever your dietary preference, there is a mofongo to match it!
-You can also find mofongo everywhere.
-Every self-respecting Puerto Rican restaurant, from roadside shacks to some of the island's most refined local eateries, will have their own recipe.
+This is a tasty and filling concoction of mashed plantain, seasonings, and an unlimited choice of fillings, including vegetables, shrimp, steak, pork, seafood... whatever your dietary preference, there is a mofongo to match it!
+Almost every Puerto Rican restaurant, from roadside shacks to some of the island's most refined local eateries, will have their own mofongo recipe.

 02 of 05

 Lechón is the famous spit-roasted suckling pig of Puerto Rico and is one of the many traditional delicacies worth traveling for.
 In fact, it's such a beloved dish that there is one road in Guavate, Puerto Rico that is known as the Ruta del Lechón, or Puerto Rico's Pork Highway.
 This road is roughly an hour south of San Juan via Highway 52 south to exit 33 and then Road 184.
 You'll know you've arrived when you start seeing (and smelling) the delicious lechoneras, or rustic, open-air roadside eateries.